farhan/farhan/README.md

 - 👨‍💻 All of my projects are available at [github.com/farhan](github.com/farhan)

-- 💬 Ask me about **python, django, android, micro-services**
+- 💬 Ask me about **python, django, micro-services**

 - 📄 Know about my experiences [https://www.linkedin.com/in/mfarhan133/](https://www.linkedin.com/in/mfarhan133/)

-- ⚡ Deep Inside **Adventerous Soul, Imaginatice and Analytical Mind, Love to automate**
+- ⚡ Deep Inside **Adventerous Soul, Imaginative and Analytical Mind, Coding and Automation in Blood**

 <h3 align="left">Connect with me:</h3>
 <p align="left">